Fact Sheet – Indian Residential Schools Settlement Agreement

 Truth and Reconciliation Commission

-- Over the course of its five-year mandate, the TRC will provide former students and anyone affected by the Indian Residential School legacy with an opportunity to share their individual experiences in a safe and culturally appropriate manner.
+- Over the course of its seven-year mandate, the TRC will provide former students and anyone affected by the Indian residential school legacy with an opportunity to share their individual experiences in a safe and culturally appropriate manner.
 The TRC will also:

 - Prepare a comprehensive historical record on the policies and operations of residential schools;